SeanStaffiery/web-check/.github/README.md

 ### Contributing

 Contributions of any kind are very welcome, and would be much appreciated.
-For Code of Conduct, see [Contributor Convent](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+For the Code of Conduct, see [Contributor Convent](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

-To get started, fork the repo, make your changes, add, commit and push the code, then come back here to open a pull request.
+To get started, fork the repo, make your changes, add, commit, and push the code, then come back here to open a pull request.
 If you're new to GitHub or open source, [this guide](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3#let-s-make-our-first-pull-request-) or the [git docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) may help you get started, but feel free to reach out if you need any support.

 [![Submit a PR](https://img.shields.io/badge/Submit_a_PR-GitHub-%23060606?style=for-the-badge&logo=github&logoColor=fff)](https://github.com/Lissy93/web-check/compare)